zanglang/Google_Assistant_Enabler/README.md

 # Google Assistant Enabler
 This Magisk module enables Google Assistant on phones running Nougat.
+[More details in support thread](http://forum.xda-developers.com/apps/magisk/module-google-assistant-enabler-magisk-t3518883).

+## How to install/use
 For smooth experience transitioning to Google Assistant from Google Now follow these steps:

 1. Enable OK Google Detection from any screen and train the voice model **before** installing the module.